one2nc/hot-reload-inside-docker-examples/micronaut-postgres/README.md

 .......
 ```

-If you observe the log `Listening for transport dt_socket at address: 8000`, that means application
+If you observe the log `Listening for transport dt_socket at address: 8000`, that means the application
 is running in debug mode at port 8000 inside docker.

-Application is running in debug mode because of command inside docker-compose:
+The application is running in debug mode because of the command inside docker-compose:

 __docker-compose.yml__